projectcontour/contour/design/custom-request-timeout.md

     [... other members ...]
 	// The timeout policy for this route
 	TimeoutPolicy *TimeoutPolicy `json:"timeoutPolicy,omitempty"`

 	// The retry policy for this route
 	RetryPolicy *RetryPolicy `json:"retryPolicy,omitempty"`
 }

 // TimeoutPolicy define the attributes associated with timeout type TimeoutPolicy struct {
-	// Timeout for receiving a response from the server after processing a request from client Request	*JsonDuration `json:"request"`
+	// Timeout for receiving a response from the server after processing a request from client.
-	// Timeout for an idle connection to terminate when there are no active requests Idle *JsonDuration `json:"idle"`
+	// If not supplied the timeout duration is undefined.
+	Request	*JsonDuration `json:"request"`
 }

 // RetryPolicy define the attributes associated with retrying policy type RetryPolicy struct {
 	// NumRetries is maximum allowed number of retries.
-This is specified as string because
-	// there isn't a straightforward way to determine if it was an erroneous input and default NumRetries	string `json:"count"`
-	// Perform retry on failed requests with the matched status codes or aggregated as 5xx OnStatusCodes []string `json:"onStatusCodes"`
+	// If not supplied, the number of retries is zero.
+	NumRetries	int `json:"count"`

 	// PerTryTimeout specifies the timeout per retry attempt.
+	// Ignored if NumRetries is not supplied.
-Ignored if OnStatusCodes are empty PerTryTimeout *JsonDuration `json:"perTryTimeout"`
+	PerTryTimeout *JsonDuration `json:"perTryTimeout"`
 }

-// new struct to parse from JSON and load directly as time.Duration type JsonDuration struct {
+// JsonDuration parses a string as a time.Duration. type JsonDuration struct {
 	*time.Duration
 }

-// to Unmarshal bytes of JSON into JsonDuration type func (d *JsonDuration)UnmarshalJSON(b []byte) (err error) {
+func (d *JsonDuration) UnmarshalJSON(b []byte) (err error) {

 	timeStr := strings.Trim(string(b), `"`)
 	duration, err := time.ParseDuration(timeStr)